JarvusInnovations/jarvus-ace/README.md

 ### Ace Options
-The jarvus-ace component has an "options" configuration parameter that allows for the configuration of available ACE options when the componet is extended or created inline.
-To see a full list of available options and thier defaults, see the options object in the config attribute of Jarvus.ace.Editor located at src/ace/Editor.js
+The jarvus-ace component has an "options" configuration parameter that allows for the configuration of available ACE options when the component is extended or created inline.
+To see a full list of available options and their defaults, see the options object in the config attribute of Jarvus.ace.Editor located at src/ace/Editor.js

 Example: